BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 The formats are an evolution of encodings that have been in use for years.
 Over that time new puzzles have been developed and requirements for the data exchanged have evolved.
 The new encoding format is designed to be resilient to change in the future.

+All numeric values are encoded as base 36 characters.
+The encodings are not case sensitive.

-Every encoding starts with a header which is followed by the puzzle data.
+Every encoding starts with a header.
+The header is followed by the puzzle data.

 ## Header

 The header's purpose is to describe what comes later.
 It contains the puzzle type, the size of the puzzle and the version of the encoding.
 As new requirements for the transferred data evolve the version will change.

-All numeric values are encoded as base 36 characters.
-The encodings are not case sensitive.

 A sample header: `S9B`
 - The first character is the puzzle type